CoffeeBeforeArch/pytest_guide/src/intro/intro.md

 # PyTest Introduction

-Testing is a critical part of developer large and complex software.
+Testing is a critical part of developing large and complex software.
 In this first guide, we'll be looking at the basics of writing tests using the PyTest framework.

 Specifically, we'll be looking at how to write test as individual functions, and grouping tests into a single class.